Colonoscopy – Colonic Westchester, NY - Gastroenterology of Westchester LLC

 How Are Colonoscopies Performed?

-How Will I Feel Following the Procedure?
+How Will I Feel Following a Colonoscopy?

 He or she may experience bloating, gas, or mild cramping a few hours following the procedure, which will subside as the remaining air leaves the colon.
 They may also experience small amounts of blood during their next bowel movement if polyps are removed during the procedure.
-Patients will usually be able to eat as normal, but the doctor may recommend diet modifications or restrict certain activities in certain situations such as the removal of polyps.
+Patients will usually be able to eat as normal, but the doctor may recommend diet modifications or restrict certain activities in certain situations, such as the removal of polyps.